Washer Woman

-Washer Woman is a 500 ft tall sandstone arch and tower located in the Island in the Sky District of Canyonlands National Park, in San Juan County, Utah.
+Washer Woman is a 500 ft sandstone arch and tower located in the Island in the Sky District of Canyonlands National Park, in San Juan County, Utah.
 It is situated 300 feet northwest of the slightly higher Monster Tower.
 Washer Woman is so named because the feature gives the appearance of a washerwoman bent over a washtub.
 This geographical feature's name was officially adopted in 1986 by the U.S. Board on Geographic Names after previously having similar names such as Washer-Woman Arch and The Washer Woman.
 Washer Woman and Monster Tower are an eroded fin composed of Wingate Sandstone, which is the remains of wind-borne sand dunes deposited approximately 200 million years ago in the Late Triassic.
 Airport Tower is set 1.6 mi to the east, and Mesa Arch is situated 1.5 mi to the west.
 A short hike to Mesa Arch provides the easiest view of Washer Woman.
 Access to this formation is via the four-wheel drive White Rim Road, which is the other option to see it.
 The top of this geological formation rises 1,300 feet above the road in approximately one mile.
 Precipitation runoff from Washer Woman drains southeast into the nearby Colorado River via Buck Canyon.